Children with Selective Mutism

 Selective mutism is often misunderstood as shyness or refusal to talk.
 Children with selective mutism want to talk but are physically unable to do so in certain situations, due to a phobia of talking.
 The expectation to talk triggers a freeze reaction that prevents the words from coming out.
 The anxiety that children experience in these situations can also affect their movements (e.g. pointing, handling objects, walking, running).

-It is not unusual for children with selective mutism to develop maladaptive coping mechanisms to deal with the anxiety.
+It is not unusual for children with selective mutism to develop maladaptive coping mechanisms as a result of the anxiety.
 Some children act out in front of family and friends, at parties and at school.

 Mood swings, crying, anger, temper tantrums, avoidance, procrastination, inflexibility and difficulty with changes and transitions are common.